NYUJRA/AppSecAssignment1.1/HW1_Instructions.md

 For this section, your instructor is: Kevin Gallagher, GitHub ID `kcg295`.

-For this section, your TA is Evan Richter, GitHub ID `evanrichter`.
+For this section, your TA is TBD, GitHub ID `TBD`.

 The repository should contain: